hybridgroup/gocv-site/content/getting-started/windows.md

 This page has information on how to install and use GoCV on Microsoft Windows 10, 64-bit.

 ### Installing

+Install the GoCV package:

+        go get -u -d github.com/hybridgroup/gocv

-In order to build and install OpenCV 3.3 on Windows, you must first download and install MinGW-W64 and CMake, as follows.
+In order to use GoCV on Windows you must build and install OpenCV 3.3.
+First download and install MinGW-W64 and CMake, as follows.

 #### MinGW-W64